Greewil/release-notes-generator/README.md

            - v1.0.1..v1.1.0

     Generation options:
-        -r, --raw-titles         Show only commit titles in log message headers -f <file_name>           Save output to file
+        -i <interval>            Set commit interval (go to 'Commits interval' paragraph of the help for more info) -r, --raw-titles         Show only commit titles in log message headers -f <file_name>           Save output to file
         -a, --all-commits        Release notes will be generated from all commits which are inside of specified interval